 When you smoke weed, it is wise to know how much THC – the psychoactive compound in cannabis – you are consuming at any one time.
-There are a multitude of ways to use cannabis, and although smoking a joint is the ‘traditional’ method, an increasing number of people are dabbing.
-You also have the option of increasing the amount of THC you use by utilizing bowls.
+There are a multitude of ways to use cannabis, and although smoking a joint or using a bowl are the ‘traditional’ methods, an increasing number of people are dabbing.

-However, measuring the amount you consume is very difficult.
-What you get from a joint is NOT the same as what you consume via dabs, for example.
+However, measuring the amount of THC you consume is very difficult.
+What you get from a joint is NOT the same as what you’d consume via dabs, for example.
 And of course, the type of strain is immensely important when it comes to overall THC levels.

 How Many Mg of THC in a Dab?
 We Have the Answer

 Overall, those who dab THC will receive a higher amount of the cannabinoid because they are dabbing concentrates.
-It is normal for a concentrate such as wax or shatter to contain at least 70% THC, and the highest THC dabs on the market contain over 90%!
-Bear in mind that only a few strains you’ll smoke in a joint contain more than 25% THC.
+It is normal for a concentrate such as wax or shatter to contain at least 70% THC, and the highest THC dabs on the market can contain well over 90%.
+(Bear in mind that only a few strains you’ll smoke in a joint contain more than 25% THC).

 On the downside, it isn’t easy to calculate the amount of wax you use each time you dab, so it may be worth investing in an accurate weighing scale.
-Let’s say you use 30mg of a dab which has a THC content of 70% (most dabs are either 1-gram or 0.5 g).
-The wax has 21 mg of THC, but you could lose up to one-third of it when vaporizing.
-If this happens, you’ll end up with 14 mg of THC per hit (if you can finish the whole dab in one hit).
+Let’s say you use a 0.5 g dab which has a THC content of 70% (most dabs are either 1-gram or 0.5 g).
+The wax has 0.35 g (350 mg of THC), but you could lose up to one-third of it when vaporizing.
+If this happens, you’ll end up with roughly 235 mg of THC per hit (if you can finish the whole dab in one hit).

 Whatever the specific percent level is however, respect the potency of the dab!
 Imagine purchasing a smokable marijuana strain with 18% THC.
 1 gram would equate to 180mg of THC.
-If you purchase a 90% THC dab, you only need 200mg to achieve the same level of consumption of the psychoactive compound.
+If you purchase a 90% THC dab, you’d only need 200mg to achieve the same level of consumption of the psychoactive compound.

 Moreover, as you take in more of it per hit, the effect is magnified; if you consume 180mg of THC quickly, you will quickly regret that decision — trust us.